CristianPerafan/CristianPerafan/README.md

 ## Aboute me

-- 📘 Icesi University 💙 Software Engineer 7th semester 💻
+I am a Software Engineer with a deep interest in developing innovative solutions in Artificial Intelligence 🤖, Cybersecurity 🔐, and Blockchain ⛓️.
+I excel in extracting relevant features from a problem, as well as my ability to solve challenges under pressure.
+Additionally, I have the capacity to communicate and explain complex technical concepts clearly and effectively.

--  🐍 FullStack developer 🔥
+- 📘 Icesi University 💙 Software Engineer 8th semester 💻

 ## Projects